 Some need no explaining, such as 'King Artur', or 'The Warrior' - first El Guerrero in Chile before it was adopted, and adapted, to Il Gurriero in Turin.
-And then there's 'Celia Punk' - a fusion of Celia Cruz, his favorite singer, herself dubbed 'The Queen of Salsa', and...errr...Punk, because of his elaborate hairstyles.
+And then there's 'Celia Punk' - a fusion of Celia Cruz, his favourite singer, herself dubbed 'The Queen of Salsa' - and punk because of his elaborate hairstyles.

 And he knows it: "There are a lot of players out there in my position who try to play just like me and want to copy my style of play," he said in January.

 "But it's quite clear for me that I'm the best in my role.
 Nobody puts in as much defensive work as I do and then scores a lot of goals on top of it as well.

 "I am the best player in the world in my position.
 That's simply the way it is for me."

 It would be wrong to say Manchester United have been crying out for this kind of force of nature since Roy Keane left the club in 2005, given their extended success over the last nine years thanks to Sir Alex Ferguson, his variety of formations, tactics and star names, but they have certainly never replaced the no-nonsense midfielder like-for-like.

 Now, with last season's batch of midfielders either vastly underwhelming or about to be sold, Vidal has been identified as the man to come in and shake things up.

 Vidal will do, and then some.
 The Chilean made 130 tackles in Serie A last season, the third highest in the league, and one every 19 minutes.
 That number would've been enough for second place in the Premier League and Ligue 1, he would've been top by 11 tackles in the Bundesliga, and fourth in La Liga (a whopping 37 behind Espanyol's Victor Sanchez).